Lake Placid vs. Anaconda- 2015

 Reviewed August 16, 2015

 The story begins in the middle of the woods near Clear Lake, Maine, as an illegal experiment is occurring inside a truck.
-Serum is being illegally extracted from a sedated crocodile to sell to a giant corporation for profit.
-Jim Bickerman (played by horror legend Englund) has been paid handsomely to provide information in order for the plot to happen.
+The serum is being illegally extracted from a sedated crocodile to sell to a giant corporation for profit.
+Jim Bickerman (played by horror legend Englund) has been paid handsomely to provide information for the plot to happen.

 Side stories include the laugh out loud pledge attempts by some of the sorority wannabees (one is forced to dig a hole in the sand large enough for her to hide in within 20 minutes), a friendship between the only two sensible girls, Bethany and Margot, a high leveled female executive intent on capturing the serum for riches, and a burgeoning romance between Reba and Will.

 I find myself perplexed as to why this film was even made.
-Clearly, made on a shoe-string budget, with dated CGI effects, little blood, and a preposterous plot.
+Made on a shoestring budget, with dated CGI effects, little blood, and a preposterous plot.
 One is to assume that the franchise’s predecessors were similar ventures.

 Laced with one dumb scene after another and tough to take at all seriously, Lake Placid vs. Anaconda is as poor filmmaking as they come, but certainly to be taken with a grain of salt and enjoyed for its campy badness.